hsu26zq/C-Platformer/README.md

 ![Screenshot 2024-05-08 003335](https://github.com/hsu26zq/game/assets/95536686/50c8d3e0-09ce-42e1-8071-efdc21927c89)

 ## Note
-This program is extremely unstable and buggy as it was written by two beginners.
+This program is extremely unstable and buggy as it was written by beginners.